FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 **Parameters**

-- callback: callback after obtaining the group list, BcosGroupList: List of groups for the current node。
+-callback: callback after getting the group list, BcosGroupList: List of groups for the current node。

 **Return value**